 lttng enable-rotation command sets a rotation schedule for the

-current tracing session, or for the tracing session named SESSION if
+current tracing session, or for the tracing session named

 provided.
 See lttng-rotate(1) for more information about the

 concepts of a tracing session rotation and a trace chunk.